 3. Dropcam delivers software updates over the air.
 Many IP cameras remain vulnerable even after patched software is issued because customers often do not meticulously track and manually install software updates.
 (For example, an estimated 80% of IP cameras are not running the latest software, which might have prevented this most recent intrusion.)
 By contrast, Dropcam distributes regular software updates over the air which are applied automatically, and this means that all cameras are quickly and universally patched if there is an issue.

 That said, security isn’t just a checkbox on a feature list – it’s a significant ongoing software effort especially when you are building an Internet-connected product.
 Dropcam started as a cloud software company and we’ve had Internet security in our team DNA since the beginning.
 Your privacy is paramount, so we will remain vigilant in providing more security and transparency to our customers.
-For instance, we recently began providing customers access to their account login history at:

 Expect to see more features along these lines in the future.